 - 2–3 ounces milk

 - 1–2 tablespoons parsley

 - Heat oil in a deep pan over medium.
 Add onion and garlic and stir.
-After they crystalize, add ground beef and stir well.
-Simmer halfway until the meat is pink (but not red or brown).
-Remove off heat.
+After they crystalize, add ground beef, salt, pepper and paprika.
+Stir well.
+Simmer halfway until the meat is pink (but not red nor brown).
+Remove from heat.